vgaurav3011/oss-dummies-1/README.md

 # oss-dummies
 Open Source Software for Dummies.
+Conducted a workshop for technical club GLUG in Sir MVIT for the juniors.